 There is far less fuss, and less chance of a bleeder!

-The bottom line is that you’ll have much more control with guillotine clippers (found on Amazon), and being able to see let’s it go so much faster!
+The bottom line is that you’ll have much more control with guillotine clippers (found on Amazon), (paid link) and being able to see let’s it go so much faster!

 You’ll be done fast, easy, and happy.